Chapter 5

 I tried not to smile too much when he said things like that.

 Day by day, my love for him grew deeper.
-Stronger and dangerous.
+Stronger and… dangerous.

 It scared me.

-Because every time he looked at me with that soft gaze, every time he reached for my hand, or said my name with such natural affection—I felt like I was falling harder.
+Because every time he looked at me with that soft gaze, every time he reached for my hand, or said my name with such natural affection, I felt like I was falling harder.
 And the more I loved him, the more I feared losing him.

 I had never needed anyone before.

-Not emotionally.
-Not romantically.
+Not emotionally and romantically.

 But with him, it was different.